MicrosoftDocs/win32/desktop-src/direct3d12/gpu-cuda-in-wsl.md

 ## Install the latest Windows Insider Fast build

 To use this preview, you'll need to [register for the Windows Insider Program](https://insider.windows.com/getting-started/#register).
 Once you do, follow [these instuctions](https://insider.windows.com/getting-started/#install) to install the latest Insider build.
-When choosing your settings, ensure you're selecting the [Fast ring](/windows-insider/flight-hub/#active-development-builds-of-windows-10).
+When choosing your settings, ensure you're selecting the [Dev Channel](/windows-insider/flight-hub/#active-development-builds-of-windows-10).

 For this preview, you need Build 20150 or higher.
 You can check your build version number by running `winver` via the **Run** command (Windows logo key + R).